kamperemu/twitter-troll-detection/README.md

 this project is not a commercial product currently, its mostly used for research work.

+## Instructions

+You need to install the following modules on python 3.8.5 - tensorflow,numpy,pickle,matplotlib,seaborn,sklearn,pandas,nltk

+extract the data.rar file in order to use the main dataset

+You can change the smallerdata.json file to data.json file if you want to try out the faster dataset.
+(The smallerdata.json has only 30,000 tweets while the main file has 1,000,000 tweets)

 ## file name abbreviations

 ### root word